mcandre/unmake/README.md

 * Include paths with double-quotes (`"`) are out of spec.
 * Backslash escaped line feed sequences in include lines (`include`...`\\\n`) are out of spec.

 Certain extensions beyond the POSIX `make` subset, such as GNU-isms, or BSD-isms, etc., may also trigger parse errors.

-Repeat: This is a linter focusing on
+Repeat: This is a linter focusing on extreme portability.
+We break things in testing, so that your software breaks less often in production.

 # LINTER WARNINGS